-Macroeconomic Variables
+Stress Variables

-Table 7 below lists and briefly describes each of the standard variables implemented within BuDA.
+Table 6 below lists and briefly describes each of the standard variables implemented within BuDA.
 Within the implementation of BuDA, users may define their own macroeconomic stress variables, but for now, let us focus on the standard ones (i.e., default choice).
+BuDA provide the historical data for five coutry specific macroeconomic variables together with two common stress variables.
+In additional, CRI include contry/industry level variables as CRI-PD predictors, these could be also considered as stress variables.